LaPluses/LaPluses/README.md

 - ⚡ Fun fact: ...
 -->

-🚀 I’m currently learning Rust, want one exciting prototype with it!
+🚀 I’m currently learning Rust, want one exciting prototype with it⚡!

 😎 I widely use Typescript and Java during work.

-⚡ My first big open source project was Lutece, made with Django, sadly it suck after years because of type lacking and bad design.(;